Chalarangelo/30-seconds-of-code/README.md

 Generates an array, containing the Fibonacci sequence, up until the nth term.

 Create an empty array of the specific length, initializing the first two values (`0` and `1`).
-Use `Array.reduce()` to add values into the array, using the sum of the last two values, except for the first two.
+Use `Array.prototype.reduce()` to add values into the array, using the sum of the last two values, except for the first two.

 ```js
 const fibonacci = n =>